3digitdev/baas/README.md

 from within the root of the project

 Additionally, this uses `black` formatting as a pre-commit hook.
-In order for this to run, you'll need to install `pre-commit` locally using `python3 -m pip install pre-commit`
-_(make sure you're doing this in your base machine's Python interpreter!)_
+In order for this to run, you'll need to install `pre-commit` locally using `python3 -m pip install pre-commit`, then run `pre-commit install` at the root of the project to enable the `black` hook _(make sure you're doing this in your base machine's Python interpreter!)_

 ## Running the app